Kristen785/Fruit-Quality/README.md

 Further improvements could include fine-tuning deeper layers, using a larger dataset, or experimenting with models like EfficientNet or Vision Transformers (ViT).

-🚀 How to Run
+🚀 How to Run The Project:
-Requirements

-Install dependencies:
+**Requirements**

+**Install dependencies:**
-pip install tensorflow scikit-learn pandas matplotlib seaborn pillow
+1. pip install tensorflow scikit-learn pandas matplotlib seaborn pillow

-Execution
+**Execution**

-Download and extract the FruQ-DB dataset from Zenodo
+2. Download and extract the FruQ-DB dataset from Zenodo

-Set your dataset path in the notebook:
+**Set your dataset path in the notebook:**

-DATA_DIR = "/path/to/FruQ-DB"
+3. DATA_DIR = "/path/to/FruQ-DB"

-Run the Jupyter notebook or Python script:
+**Run the Jupyter notebook or Python script:**

-jupyter notebook FruQDB_CNN.ipynb
+4. jupyter notebook FruQDB_CNN.ipynb

-The model will train, evaluate, and save the best version as fruqd_resnet50_finetuned.h5.
+###The model is designed to train, evaluate, and save the best version of itself as fruqd_resnet50_finetuned.h5.
+This version will be the most accurate so far according to it's training and the end result.###

-🧩 Evaluation & Presentation
+🧩 Evaluation

-Evaluation based on:

-Model accuracy and performance metrics
+The evaluation is based on the model accuracy and performance metrics, code functionality and reproducibility.

-Code functionality and reproducibility

-Oral presentation clarity and understanding

 #📚 References